cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 **Who is it for?**

-Page Shield customers who want to receive a notification when JavaScript dependencies from a known malicious URL appear in their zone.
+Page Shield customers who want to receive a notification when JavaScript dependencies from a known malicious URL appear in their domain.

 <PageShieldDetectMaliciousScripts/>